geoffisdancing/galnotes/160601 Galvanize Lecture Notes.md

       - Therefore each subsequent tree truly becomes an expert in the errors of the prior tree
       - And the final prediction is an additive sum of the "prediction" for each tree.
       - Gradient Boosting SSS1.
-     - The weight beta-m in the sum of the predictions of trees, the weight is higher for later trees, since they can
+     - The weight beta-m is the sum of the predictions of trees, the weight is higher for later trees, since they can
      - Note this is prone to overfit, since we're fitting to the errors of prior trees.
 So use CV to determine when to stop.
      - Shallow trees are higher bias, lower variance models.
 (High bias since shallow, low variance because if we took another sample of data from the population, another 3 split tree would look similar)
      - So by limiting sequential trees to 3 splits, you effectively hone in on the highest error regions of the prior tree, making splits that decrease error (MSE) the most for any given tree.
      - ??What if we bag boosted models?
        - Random forest lends itself for running on parallel computers or cores on a computer.
 Sequential tree methods such as Gradient Boosting or AdaBoost can not take advantage of parallel processing.
+     - In a Random Forest, as you build more trees, the test error should decrease and eventually level off.
+In Boosting, as you build more trees, the test error should decrease and level off, but then increase if you boost too much.
+However sklearn describes that GB is fairly robust to overfitting (ie test error increasing)
    5. Parameter tuning
       - Could set a shrinking learning rate, "SHRINKAGE", meaning that we'll only apply 20% of what each subsequent tree suggests to do.
 Can prevent over fitting.
           - This will require higher n_estimators/trees, because it by definition learns much slower.
           - Ultimately will lead to lower test error with shrinkage.
 But requires more trees to get there.
           - Since this generally works: so one strategy is to tend to pick the max number of computationally possible trees to make (given time) and search over several hyperparameters discussed here via CV.
+            - one of the hyperparameters will be learning rate
       - Parameter tune tree structure:
           - Max depth: controls degree of interactions between variables; often not larger than 4-6
           - Min samples per leaf: limits overfitting